Recognized Young Dietitian and Diet Technician of the Year

 Recognized Young Dietitian of the Year Award (RYDY) Recipients

-2017- Emily Heaslip: For almost 2 years Emily has been a dietitian with the Community Health Centers of Burlington providing dietetic counseling to a wide range of clients including refugee populations.
+2017- Emily Heaslip, MS, RD, CD: For almost 2 years Emily has been a dietitian with the Community Health Centers of Burlington providing dietetic counseling to a wide range of clients including refugee populations.
 In addition to positively impacting the lives of her patients and co-workers, Emily serves as the highly organized secretary for VAND.
 Her commitment to her clients and her devotion to VAND, as well as her hard work and determination, make her this years Recognized Young Dietitian of the Year.

 2016-Dana Notte, MS, RD, CD: Dana deserves this award because as a young dietitian she has successfully launched her own business helping clients become healthier thru mindfulness and empowerment while also serving VAND as President-elect, President and currently Past-President.
 Overall, Dana is a natural leader who is helping to improve wellness within our state.
 More about Dana link.